Devices

 Edit Device Configuration

-To edit the device configuration of an existing device:
+To edit the configuration of an existing device:

-1. In the Devices view, click the desired device from the list.
+1. In the Devices view, locate the desired device.

-4. Review and commit the change in the Commit manager.
+4. Review and commit the change in the Transactions view.

 Device Groups